 No one part of the application is more important than the others.
-Each faculty member reviews the applications that show him/her as a potential primary advisor.
-The admissions committee (3-4 faculty members) also reads each application and rates the application as a whole.
-This is why it is important to have all the parts here by the deadline.
+Each faculty member reviews the applications that identify him/her as a potential primary advisor.
+The admissions committee (3-4 faculty members) also read and review each application.
+Incomplete applications will delay the review process and may be considered inadequate for admission.

-You will be asked to designate up to 4 potential primany faculty advisors as part of your application.
+You will be asked to designate up to 3 potential primary faculty advisors as part of your application.
 You will list them in your order of preference (i.e. the faculty member you would most like as your advisor should be listed first).
 You should contact them by email to discuss your research interests.
-It wil be a great help to the faculty if they have had contact with you prior to reviewing your application.
+Speaking with faculty, will help them to your application.

 Your application essay is a very important part of your application, particularly if you are coming from a different discipline or have been away from the academic world for a number of years.
-The essay allows you to: 1) articulate your reasons for pursuing graduate training in terms of your career plans; 2) highlight how your professional experience or academic background provide a foundation for your decision to pursue graduate training; 3) demonstrate that you have considered carefully the CU geography program and are aware of how your interests match faculty expertise and interests; and 4) provide a sense of the areas or topics in which you are interested in pursuing training and research.
-If you are applying for the MA degree, it is expected that you can articulate the subfield(s) of geography in which you would like to work, perhaps also mentioning one or more topics within this subfield that you plan to make the focus of your work.
+The essay allows you to: 1) articulate your reasons for pursuing graduate training in terms of your career plans; 2) highlight how your professional experience or academic background provides you with a foundation for graduate school in Geography; 3) demonstrate that you have considered carefully the CU geography program and are aware of how your research interests match faculty expertise; and 4) provide a sense of the areas or topics in which you are interested in pursuing training and research.
+If you are applying for the MA degree, it is expected that you can articulate the subfield(s) of geography in which you would like to work, while mentioning one or more topics within this subfield that you plan to make the focus of your work.
 If you are applying for the Ph.D., it is expected that you will articulate in broad terms one or more research topics that could serve as the focus of your program.

 Please remember that graduate admissions essays are usually considerably different from their undergraduate counterparts.
 Graduate training is preparation for a career in academics, scientific research, business, or government service.
-Your essay needs to articulate how graduate study fits into your plans and that your previous education and experience provide evidence that you will succeed in your plans.
+Your essay needs to articulate how graduate study fits into your plans and that your previous education and experience provide evidence that you will succeed in in graduate school.

 Apart from academic employment, our MA and Ph.D. graduates pursue careers in business, government, and pure and applied research.
 For information about careers and jobs in Geography see What can I do with a Geography degree?